NVIDIA/DeepLearningExamples/README.md

 by setting the `NV_GPU` variable at the Docker container launch ([see section "GPU isolation"](https://github.com/NVIDIA/nvidia-docker/wiki/nvidia-docker#gpu-isolation)).

-By default, the `scripts/train.sh` script will launch mixed precision training with Tensor Cores.
-You can change this behaviour by setting the `--math fp32` flag in the `scripts/train.sh` script.
+By default, the `train.py` script will launch mixed precision training with Tensor Cores.
+You can change this behaviour by setting the `--math fp32` flag for the `train.py` script.

-Internally, the `scripts/train.sh` script uses `train.py`.
 To view all available options for training, run `python3 train.py --help`.

 ## Running inference
 Inference can be run by launching the `translate.py` inference script, although,